How To Choose a Pest Control Company

 - Decide on the safest course of action.

-- Employ chemical controls only when required, and always with other methods for effective long-term pest management.
+- Employ chemical controls only when required, and always along with other controls for effective long-term pest management.